MystenLabs/sui/doc/src/learn/sui-glossary.md

 A [smart contract](https://en.wikipedia.org/wiki/Smart_contract) is an agreement based upon the protocol for conducting transactions in a blockchain.
 In Sui, smart contracts are written in the [Move](https://github.com/MystenLabs/awesome-move) programming language.

-### Single-owner objects
+### Single-writer objects

-Single-owner objects are owned by one account.
-In Sui, transactions affecting only single-owner objects owned by the same address may proceed with only a verification of the sender’s address, greatly speeding transaction times.
+Single-writer objects are owned by one account.
+In Sui, transactions affecting only single-writer objects owned by the same address may proceed with only a verification of the sender’s address, greatly speeding transaction times.
 We refer to these as *simple transactions*.
+See [Single-Writer Apps](single-writer-apps.md) for example applications of this simple transaction model.

 ### Sui/SUI